-Supply hydraulic pressure to the equipment through the 1" hydraulic supply connection.
-A $1-\frac{1}{4}$ " return connection provides a return path to the power unit, and a $\frac{3}{8}$ " female quick-connect fitting allows motor case drain to tank.
+Supply hydraulic pressure to your equipment through the 1 in. hydraulic supply connection.
+A 11⁄4 in. return connection provides a return path to the power unit, and a /8 in. female quick-connect fitting allows motor case drain to tank.
 The different sizes of the supply and return lines eliminates the possibility of accidental cross-connections.